wakeful-sun/imageprocessor/README.md

 </ol>

 As the next improvement I would extract configuration parametes into separate entity.
 And would use same instance of it for on-flight configuration/adjustment.
 It can become an interface for another system :)
+Also it makes sense to implement filter for lines with unexpected Ѳ. It should be extremely easy.